The Emperor's New Groove: Box office

-Despite making back its budget, The Emperor's New Groove was considered a box office disappointment, grossing considerably less than any of Disney's animated films from the 1990s.
+The Emperor's New Groove grossed $169.5 million on a $100-million budget.
+Despite making back its budget, it was considered a box office disappointment, grossing considerably less than any of Disney's animated films from the 1990s.
 The film grossed roughly $10 million on its opening weekend, opening in fourth place behind What Women Want, Dude, Where's My Car?, and How the Grinch Stole Christmas.
 It also competed with Disney's own 102 Dalmatians, which had been released just three weeks prior.
-The film ultimately made $89.3 million in the United States and an additional $80 million worldwide for a total of $169.6 million— the lowest box office earnings for an animated Disney feature since the 1980s.
+The film ultimately made $89.3 million in the United States and an additional $80 million worldwide for a total of $169.6 million, the lowest box office earnings for an animated Disney feature since the 1980s.
 In January 2021, the movie was re-released in theaters and earned an additional $334,000.

-Because of its pre-Columbian setting and Latin American flavor, Disney spent $250,000 in its marketing campaign towards the Latino market releasing dual English- and Spanish-language theatrical prints in 16 multiplexes across heavily populated Latino areas in Los Angeles, California in contrast to releasing dubbed or subtitled theatrical prints of their previous animated features in foreign markets.
+Because of its pre-Columbian setting and Latin American flavor, Disney spent $250,000 in its marketing campaign towards the Latino market releasing dual English- and Spanish-language theatrical prints in 16 multiplexes across heavily populated Latino areas in Los Angeles, California, in contrast to only releasing dubbed or subtitled theatrical prints of their previous animated features in foreign markets.
 By January 2001, 19 days into its theatrical general release, the Spanish-dubbed prints were pulled from multiplexes as Hispanic Americans opted to watch the English-language prints with its grossing averaging $571,000 in comparison to $96,000 for the former.